Vanilla Three.js

 The first step is to install the dependencies.

-npm i three @pmndrs/uikit
+pnpm add three @pmndrs/uikit

 import { PerspectiveCamera, Scene, WebGLRenderer } from 'three'

-import { reversePainterSortStable, Container, Root } from '@pmndrs/uikit'
+import { reversePainterSortStable, Container } from '@pmndrs/uikit'

 const camera = new PerspectiveCamera(70, 1, 0.01, 100)